-Due to the technical nature of this topic, it is possible to dive very deep into the details, but I’ll try to keep things at a relatively high-level in this post and focus on the benefits to our cloud infrastructure users.
+Due to the technical nature of this topic, it is possible to dive very deep into the details.
+But I’ll try to keep things at a relatively high-level and focus on the benefits to our cloud infrastructure users.

 The old way of doing things

 In the early days of the web, everything was static.
 If you needed to interact with a server (beyond rendering a static page), you would have to execute some kind of CGI-script.
-A typical example of this was something like a mailing list sign-up, where you would enter your email address, and when you pressed ‘submit,’ you would be taken to a separate page that processed the data (which in turn was a script that took the input and processed it on the server).
+A typical example of this was something like a mailing list sign-up.
+You enter your email address and press ‘submit,’ then see a separate page that processed the data.
+This in turn was a script that took the input and processed it on the server.

 By the ‘90s, server-side scripting had evolved significantly.
 The technology had evolved from executing simple tasks, to building fully dynamic pages.
 Programming languages like PHP, and more advanced server-side technologies, like mod_perl, enabled much more sophisticated web programming.
-While these technologies were significant enablers in terms of what could be done on the web, they still evolved around the concept of a page being generated upon load.
-Once it was loaded, one had to reload the entire page to refresh the content.
+While these technologies were significant, they still evolved around the concept of a page generation upon load.
+Once loaded, one had to reload the entire page to refresh the content.

 With the introduction of AJAX, it became increasingly important for ongoing communication between the server and client.
 You could all of the sudden have significant amount of API calls generated from an individual user on a given page.
-This was done in a ‘pull’ fashion, meaning that the client requested updates from the server at a given interval (or based on some action).
+We do this in a ‘pull’ fashion, meaning that the client requested updates from the server at a given interval (or based on some action).